Sweden-Mayhem/site/content/minecraft/help.md

 His main role is to track your **Favor** and reward you when you've earned enough.
 Rewards (called **Society Rewards**) include useful items and **Emeralds**.

-He also hands out a free **daily Alms** — usually food — and will restore a portion of your hunger and health.
+He also hands out a free daily **Alms** (usually food), and will restore a portion of your hunger and health if low.
 Be sure to visit him at the start of your day!